 - Option 3.
 Use an old workbook or coloring book.
 Cover the pages with wrapping paper, construction paper, or other fancy paper.
 Then adhere the memorabilia onto these pages.
 Great if you want to make collages with many small items

 - Option 4.
-Traditional scrapbook you may have bought and never used or filled to completion.
+The traditional scrapbook you may have bought and never used or filled to completion.

 Optional embellishments.
 Most moms have a stash of craft supplies.
 See what’s in the stash that can be useful such as

 - ribbon, buttons, feathers

 - rubber stamps and ink (pad) or markers to color the stamp

 The scrapbook does not need to be “perfect”.
 There is no such thing.
 Some may want their pages in chronological order, and that’s fine.
 If a child wants to put things in any order as the spirit moves them, that’s fine too.
 Give them OWNERSHIP of the process and let them HAVE FUN.